PRECISE/SMEDL/README.md

 See the `tests/monitors/` directory for several examples of working monitor systems.
 The `tests/README-tests.md` file has short descriptions of each monitor.
+Note that there are extra files present in the example monitor directories that are only used for testing purposes.
+Only the `.smedl` and `.a4smedl` files are the actual monitors.

 Testing
 -------

 SMEDL uses [`tox`][tox] to run the test suite.
-You must install it manually:

-    pip install tox
+See the "Installation for Development" section for information on installing that and a RabbitMQ server needed by the RabbitMQ tests.

 To run the full test suite, change directories to the SMEDL repository and run: